BGMD TEAM ONBOARDING • SCREEN FIVE

 The BGMD way

 Culture is how we behave when no one is watching.
-It’s how girls, parents, partners, and teammates experience Black Girl Magic Day in real life.
+It’s how girls, parents, partners, and teammates experience Black Girl Magic Day in real life, online, and through the BGMD Club Pilot Program.

 • We speak about girls as brilliant, capable, and creative — never as problems to fix.